 Possible Hazards of Relying on Sunscreens

-When used generously and appropriately, sunscreen products and sun avoidance help reduce the severity of many aging skin disorders, including squamous cell cancers.
+When used generously and appropriately, sunscreen products and sun avoidance help reduce the severity of many aging skin disorders, including squamous cell carcinomas.
 There are certain concerns, however.
-Sunscreens do not appear to protect against melanoma and some basal cell cancers.
+Sunscreens do not appear to protect against melanoma and some basal cell carcinomas.
 It is also important to remember that even with the use of sunscreens, people should not stay out too long during peak sunlight hours.
 Even if a person doesn't sunburn, UVA rays can still penetrate the skin and do harm.
 In addition, some people use too little sunscreen, therefore unknowingly increasing their risk of aging skin disorders.

 Chemopreventive drugs under investigation that show promise for skin cancer include: